Twipped/CurvyAndTrans.com/posts/2019-02-26.1023.D0C809/index.md

 ::: grid-row
 ![](../67.jpeg)
 ::: double
-I just wanted to point this out from this scene:
+I just wanted to point this out from this shot:

 > Anderson excelled in the sciences, mathematics and computer courses.
 He also displayed apex aptitude for English and History.
 After some trouble with discipline at the age of 13-15, Anderson settled down to being a fairly well-regarded member of the school.